-If you aren’t Portuguese, you’re probably not familiar with Eça de Queirós, whom some consider to be at the same literary level as Dickens or Balzac.
+If you aren’t Portuguese, you’re probably not familiar with Eça de Queirós, whom some consider to be on the same literary level as Dickens or Balzac.
 Born in 1845, he is one of the authors young people have to study at school.
-Some come to love him and others to loath him, as it’s usually the case with the authors who are compulsory to read.
-In my case, he became one of my favourite Portuguese authors and one I believe deserves to be better known.
+Some come to love him and others to loathe him, as it’s usually the case with the authors who are required reading.
+In my case, he became one of my favourite Portuguese authors and one I believe that deserves to be better known.

-The books by Eça de Queirós can’t be categorised in one single literary movement.
-His first works showed characteristics of Romanticism; in a second phase he adhered to Realism / Naturalism; and he was afterwards influenced by Impressionism and Symbolism.
-My favourite books by him are generally placed in the literary realism movement and I dare say that this is the phase he’s most known for.
+Eça de Queirós can’t be categorised into one single literary movement.
+His first works showed characteristics of the Romanticism movement; in a second phase he adhered to Realism / Naturalism; and he was afterwards influenced by Impressionism and Symbolism.
+My favourite books by him are generally placed in the literary realism movement, and I dare say that this is the phase he’s most known for.

-The literary realism movement, which in Portugal appeared around 1865/1870, intends to present the reality as it is, describing it in the most objective and detailed way possible.
-The authors who followed this movement in the mid-19th century intended to portrait the vices of society through symbolic characters, whose very existence represented some major idea or aspect of society.
-And this is one of the reasons why I like the novels I read by Eça de Queirós so much.
+The literary realism movement, which in Portugal appeared around 1865/1870, intends to present reality as it is, describing it in the most objective and detailed way possible.
+The authors who followed this movement in the mid-19th century intended to portrait the vices of society through symbolic characters, whose very existence serves to embody some major idea or aspect of society.
+And this is one of the reasons why I liked the novels that I read by Eça de Queirós so much.

-He is a master at conveying, through irony, the vices and features of the Portuguese society of his time.
+He was a master at ironically conveying the vices and features of the Portuguese society of his time.
 The books O Primo Basílio (Cousin Bazilio), O Crime do Padre Amaro (The Crime of Father Amaro) and Os Maias (The Maias) have great examples of social criticism that will probably make you laugh.
 Moreover, I sometimes wonder if Eça had a TARDIS, as some of the judgments he made on his books via symbolic characters (primarily the ones regarding political aspects) are still quite current.

-It was while in England that Eça wrote the majority of his works.
-He worked in the Portuguese Consular Service in Newcastle upon Tyne (1874-1879) and Bristol (1879-1888), but also in Havana (1872) and Paris (1888).
+It was while in England that Eça wrote the majority of his books.
+He not only worked in the Portuguese Consular Service in Newcastle upon Tyne (1874-1879) and Bristol (1879-1888), but also in Havana (1872) and Paris (1888).
 Maybe it was the experience of living abroad that provided him the needed distance to analyse so well the Portuguese society.

-In Os Maias (The Maias), my favourite of Eça’s novels, we are introduced to the Maia family.
-The novel has two main plots: one focusing on the relationship between Pedro da Maia and Maria Monforte; and other about the love story of Carlos da Maia and Maria Eduarda, which is the main plot of the book.
-The two plots are intertwined, since one explains the other.
+In Os Maias (The Maias), my favourite of Eça’s books, we are introduced to the Maia family.
+The novel has two main plots: one focused on the relationship between Pedro da Maia and Maria Monforte; and the other centred around the love story between Carlos da Maia and Maria Eduarda, which is the main plot of the book.
+The two strands are intertwined, since one explains the other.
 But this book is much more than a love story.
 It is also a captivating novel of manners.
-The reader gets to know the way of life of the 19th century Lisbon, which is associated with idleness, moral decay, adultery, and social and political corruption.
+Readers learn about the way of life in Lisbon in the 19th century, which is associated with idleness, moral decay, adultery, and social and political corruption.

 My favourite character is João da Ega, a friend of Carlos da Maia.
 Although he is a romantic at heart, he represents the revolutionary attitudes of the time and is an apologist of realism and naturalism.
 He is quite a rich character because of all his contradictions.

-If you are not that keen on long descriptions, you may find it difficult to go through the first chapter, which is a detailed view of Ramalhete, the house where the Maia family lives.
-However, the first pages are full of clues and signs regarding the outcome of the story.
-Try to endure them and you will discover one of the Portuguese literature classics.
+If you are not that keen on long descriptions, you may find it difficult to go through the first chapter, which is a detailed portrayal of Ramalhete, the house where the Maia family lives.
+However, the first pages are also full of clues and signs regarding the outcome of the story.
+Try to endure them and you will discover one of the classics of Portuguese literature.

 In A Ilustre Casa de Ramires (The Illustrious House of Ramires) we get to know Gonçalo Mendes Ramires, who aims to become a politician.
 With that in mind, he accepts the proposal of a friend to write a book.
-He chooses to write an historical novel telling the story of a late family member from the 13th century, Tructesindo Ramires, who was a faithful knight of King Sancho I. Along the novel readers are introduced to two parallel stories, with the aim of conveying that being a writer is quite complicated and Gonçalo Ramires isn’t very good at it!
+He chooses to write a historical novel telling the story of a late family member from the 13th century, Tructesindo Ramires, who was a faithful knight of King Sancho I. Throughout the novel, readers are introduced to two parallel stories.
+The aim is to convey that being a writer is quite complicated, and Gonçalo Ramires isn’t very good at it!

-Eça de Queirós had a great talent for providing reflections and analysis on human nature and that can be confirmed not only by reading his novels but also his collection of short stories.
-If you managed to read this long post until the end, I hope you are now tempted to read one of his books, be it one of those I mentioned or other.
+Eça de Queirós had a great talent for providing reflections and analysis on human nature.
+That can be confirmed not only by reading his novels, but also his collection of short stories.
+If you managed to read this long post until the end, I hope you are now tempted to read one of his books, be it one of those I mentioned or another.